What to Expect with a Pre-Purchase Log Home Inspection

 It’s that time of year when folks start looking forward to spring and that perfect log cabin up north!
-You probably have visions of the quaint little log cabin overlooking a small, clear water bay, or a log home with room for everyone to sleep and socialize together over the Fourth of July.
-These visions are perfect so don’t lose sight of them as I highlight some things to consider before the closing day arrives on your dream log home or cabin.
+You probably have visions of a quaint little log cabin overlooking a small, clear-water bay, or a log home with room for everyone to sleep and socialize together over the Fourth of July.
+These visions are perfect, so don’t lose sight of them as I highlight some things to consider before the closing day arrives on your dream log home or cabin.

 Repairs or restoration is not what you want to deal with your “new” log cabin or home…

-Without putting a damper on your perfect get-away, I would highly recommend that you have a pre-purchase inspection done.
-Most traditional home inspectors are unfamiliar with log construction and what might go wrong years after they are built.
+Without putting a damper on your perfect getaway, I highly recommend that you have a pre-purchase inspection.
+Most traditional home inspectors are unfamiliar with log construction and what might go wrong years after construction.
 They inspect log homes occasionally.
 Our business is only with log homes and cabins.
-It’s important to make sure your investment is a sound one and if it is necessary to:
+It’s important to make sure your investment is a sound one.

 What will these repairs cost?

-There are many problems to consider that are specific to log homes.
+There are many problems specific to log homes to consider.
 Getting a pre-purchase inspection before you buy gives you a little insurance so that you can proceed with this valuable information when negotiating with the seller.

-Sometimes log cabins only need a little work to bring them back to their former glory, while others need extensive work.
+Sometimes log cabins only need a little work to return to their former glory, while others require extensive work.
 A pre-purchase inspection can give you leverage to have certain aspects of the home repaired before closing or the price reduced to reflect the cost of necessary repairs.
-The report from Edmunds & Company includes the pricing for what it would cost to return the home to the condition where it only needs routine maintenance vs. repairs.
+The report from Edmunds & Company includes the pricing for what it would cost to return the home to the condition where it only needs routine maintenance, rather than repairs.

 No one wants to have a hidden cost when they are buying a new property.
 If you would like more information pertaining to a pre-purchase inspection, please contact us or call 715-373-5744.